apache/datasketches-characterization/README.md

 -->

 # Characterization Java & C++ Component

+Please visit the main [DataSketches website](https://datasketches.apache.org) for more information.

+If you are interested in making contributions to this site please see our [Community](https://datasketches.apache.org/docs/Community/) page for how to contact us.

 We define characterization as the task of comprehensively measuring accuracy or speed performance of our library.
 These characterization tests are often long running (some can run for days) and very resource intensive, which makes them unsuitable for including